p5kw4r/bc-interoperability/README.md

 $ python
 ```

-In interactive mode run the database setup:
+In interactive mode, run the database setup:

 ```
 >>> import database